 Julia Morgan completed 450 architectural projects before she worked on William Randolph Hearst’s castle.
 Her road to becoming an architect seemed pretty smooth in the beginning.
 She studied engineering at University of California at Berkeley as the only woman in the class, and then went on to work for her favorite teacher, Bernard Maybeck, who taught math and also worked as an architect.
 Studying at The École des Beaux-Arts for her architecture degree was a test of her perseverance.
 The trustees would not let her take the entrance exam for over a year, and when they conceded, she was forced to pass it three times.
 She became the first woman in the history of École des Beaux-Arts to receive a certificate in architecture, but her commission at Mills College that withstood the great earthquake of 1906 was further testament to her talent as an architect.

 It’s interesting to me that William Randolph Hearst, who had discriminatory hiring practices at his publishing companies, chose a female architect for his project.
-Julia would spent more than half of her fifty-year career working on Hearst’s project, going toe to toe with her famously outspoken client. [advanced picture book biography, ages 8 and up]
+Julia would spend more than half of her fifty-year career working on Hearst’s project, going toe to toe with her famously outspoken client. [advanced picture book biography, ages 8 and up]

 You can learn more about Julia Morgan at the Hearst Castle website.